IBM/data-prep-kit/kind/README.md

 # Building Kind cluster with everything installed

 This is a manual build instruction.
 As an alternative, you can execute the `make setup` makefile rule in the project `kind` directory instead.
+Before runing `make setup`, ensure the following are done:
+ - install Kind (see below)
+ - ensure nothing is running on port 8080, which is needed for MinIO.

-This command does everything including, creation of the cluster, installing required software, creating ingresses and secrets and loading local data to Minio.
+`make setup` does everything else, including creation of the cluster, installing required software, creating ingresses and secrets and loading local data to Minio.

 # Before you begin